cozy/cozy-stack/docs/jobs.md

   - *parallel limitations*: each launcher will have a limited number of workers it is allowed to queue in parallel
   - *back pressure*: each launcher should have a backpressure policy to drop job spawning when not necessary.
 For instance:
     - in the case of an `@event` launcher, a job doing an external API call should not be spawned if another one is already running for another close event.
-    - when no worker is availabe, or the queue has too many elements, it can decide to drop the job action (given some informations)
+    - when no worker is available, or the queue has too many elements, it can decide to drop the job action (given some informations)

 Error Handling
 --------------

-Jbos can fail to execute their task.
-We have two ways to parametrize how they should behave in suche cases.
+Jobs can fail to execute their task.
+We have two ways to parametrize such cases.

 ### Retry

-A retry count can be optionnaly specified to ask the worker to re-exute the task if it has failed.
+A retry count can be optionnaly specified to ask the worker to re-execute the task if it has failed.

 Each retry is executed after a configurable delay.
 The try count is part of the attributes of the job.
 Also, each occuring error is kept in the `errors` field containing all the errors that may have happened.